OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   information regarding your interaction with email messages, for example, whether you opened, clicked on, or forwarded the email message

-Information from other sources Facebook
+Information from other sources Facebook Connect

 SoundCloud allows you to sign up and log in using your Facebook account.
 If you sign up using Facebook, Facebook will ask your permission to share certain information from your Facebook account with SoundCloud.
-This includes your first name, last name, gender, general location, a link to your Facebook profile, your timezone, birthday, profile picture, your "likes" and your list of friends.
+This includes your first name, last name, email address in order for us to verify your identity and gender, general location, a link to your Facebook profile, your timezone, birthday, profile picture, your "likes" and your list of friends.

 This information is collected by Facebook and is provided to us under the terms of Facebook’s privacy policy.
 You can control the information that we receive from Facebook using the privacy settings in your Facebook account.